In Celebration of Seasonality

 By stocking Irish or…

-Summer has arrived and with it New Potatoes from Nicky Kehoe in Carne, County Wexford.
+New season potatoes from Nicky Kehoe in Carne, County Wexford.

 The Crean Family Greenhill Wexford Strawberries 280g

 Oriel Irish Mineral Sea Salt Kiln Dried 250g